 Rent Expenses

-For more information on the cost of living in Japan, you can visit the Numbeo website.
+For more information on the cost of living in Japan, you can visit this page.

 Additional Considerations